Skip to content

 └──────────── CEL ─────────────────────┘

 WorkflowSignalMapping creates signals by extracting values from submission data.
-These are resolved once before any step runs and are available everywhere.
+Resolved once before any step runs.

 Cross-table signal name uniqueness